GiuseppeSoriano/WeFood/Documentation/Documentation.md

     }
 ```

 4. By considering `Comment_A` and `StarRanking_A`, it is possible to create the `comments` and `starRankings` arrays of the Posts.
-Specifically, each Comment or StarRanking is added to the corresponding post based on the `recipe_id` field.
+Specifically, each Comment or StarRanking is added to the corresponding Post based on the `recipe_id` field.
 ```javascript
     Post_B: {
         "id": 194491,